SiliconLabs/wiseconnect/examples/si91x_soc/peripheral/sl_si91x_rgb_led/readme.md

 ## Purpose/Scope

-- This application contains an example code to demonstrate the GPIO/LED toggle functionality
+This application contains an example code to demonstrate the use of RGB-LED.

 ## Prerequisites/Setup Requirements